prefixy/prefixy/docs/config.md

 ## Prefixy configuration

-You can set custom configuration options for Prefixy.
-Just create a file named `prefixy-config.json` in the `Prefixy` project directory.
+Did you know you can set custom configuration options for Prefixy?
+All you have to do is create a file named `prefixy-config.json` in the `Prefixy` project directory.

 ### Example Prefixy coniguration